Shilin Night Market: What This Guide Covers

 2F., No.1, Section.
 1, Chongqing S. Road, Zhongzheng District, 100 Taipei, Taiwan, +886 2 2311 6388

-You can check current prices and availability for RE-CHANGE HOTEL TAIPEI here.
+Check current rates and availability for RE-CHANGE HOTEL TAIPEI.

 Mid-range Comfort Hotel